Own property in

 Finding the perfect property

-Before applying for a mortgage in Portugal as a foreigner, you must clearly know the property type you want to purchase in Portugal.
+Before applying for a mortgage in Portugal as a foreigner, you must know the property type you want to purchase in Portugal.
 Understanding your preferences will guide your property search, whether it’s an urban apartment, a countryside villa, or a coastal retreat.

 Applying for a mortgage in Portugal as a foreigner

 The mortgage application process involves submitting your documentation to a bank or lender.
-They will review your financial information, credit history, and property details to determine your eligibility.
+They will review your financial information, credit history, and property details to determine eligibility.
 Having a knowledgeable real estate agent can be incredibly helpful during this stage.

 Documentary requirements